ramontayag/ruby-bitcoin_cleaner/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+If you find this useful, consider sharing some BTC love: `1PwQWijmJ39hWXk9X3CdAhEdExdkANEAPk`